ClickCease

 Boating safety education is crucial because it helps reduce personal injury and property damage associated with recreational boating.
 If you are just out to enjoy a beautiful day on the water, equipping yourself with this knowledge can help keep yourself and your crew safe.
 Safety courses teach boaters how to safely operate a vessel, boating etiquette, and the rules of the waterways.

-In the United States, more than 40 states have educational requirements for operating a boat on public waterways.
+More than 40 states have educational requirements for operating a boat on public waterways in the United States.
 Law enforcement officials such as the Harbor Patrol or the U.S. Coast Guard patrol the waterways.
-It is essential that all boaters cooperate with these officials by following county and state laws concerning boat license and education requirements.
+All boaters must cooperate with these officials by following county and state laws concerning boat license and education requirements.

 One of the most apparent benefits of taking a boat safety course is that it will make you a safer and better boat operator.
 If you are a new boat owner or are ready to expand your knowledge in this area, a boating certificate or education course can be a significant first step.
 Another obvious advantage to taking such a course is that education can save lives.